zer0wipe/synapse/README.md

 ### LLM Profiles & Tuning

-- Choose a sampling profile (Default, Creative writer, Coding assistant, Precise research) to quickly swap between tuned behaviours.
+- Choose a sampling profile (Default, Creative writer, Coding assistant, Precise research, Brainstormer, Story weaver, Technical summary) to quickly swap between tuned behaviours.
 - Every profile simply pre-fills the underlying knobs—temperature, nucleus/top-k sampling, repetition penalties, Mirostat controls, and context/token limits.
 - Switching any slider or numeric input flips the profile to Custom so you can iterate from a preset without losing your tweaks.